 Our Namibia itinerary for 4 weeks

 TIP: You could easily shorten this Namibia itinerary and still see about just as much as we did in about 3 weeks.
-And certainly if you are camping and are less dependant on the location of accommodations.
+And certainly if you are camping and are less dependent on the location of accommodations.
 You can find some itinerary suggestions for 2 or 3 weeks in Namibia at the bottom of this article.
 Read on!

 Day 1: Arrival in Windhoek.
 Windhoek – Kalahari Desert.
 Eningu Clayhouse Lodge for 1 night.
 110 km – 2hrs.